szymonmichalski/starid-1/docs/index.md

 <img src="images/ab1.png"/>

-here are results from a next to most naive approach. a tweak means that a bit more information is being extracted from the image. many attempts are now dropping to twenty or less possibilities, several to five.
+next to most naive approach. a tweak means that a bit more information is being extracted from the image. many attempts are now dropping to twenty or less possibilities, several to five.

 <img src="images/ab2.png"/>

-another tweak and covergence is already so fast that early stopping can be used.
+another tweak and covergence is already fast enough to use early stopping.

 <img src="images/ab3.png"/>